101 Cooking For Two

 adding cheeses to the first layer of pasta

-• Repeat the lay.
-Add 1 ½ cup meat sauce.
-Add 1 cup ziti noodles.
-Then add the rest of the ricotta and ½ cup mozzarella.
-Top with the rest of the sauce and 1 cup of mozzarella.
+• Second layer and top — Repeat the first lay: 1½ cups meat sauce, 1 cup uncooked pasta, the remaining ricotta, and ½ cup mozzarella.
+Top with the remaining meat sauce and 1 cup mozzarella.

 top with more cheese before cooking